AiursoftWeb/Infrastructures/Readme.md

 In our production environment, we are using [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server).

 We are using [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) to control our database.
-It supports different type of database.
+It supports different types of databases.
 So our services can switch between different databases easily.

 ## How to contribute